kubernetes-sigs/alibaba-cloud-csi-driver/examples/nas/agenticfs/README.md

 ## 1. Prerequisites

-Each PVC provisions one AgenticSpace and one RAM-enabled AccessPoint on an existing AgenticFS filesystem (`StorageType=Agentic`).
+The normal resource model is **one PVC → one AgenticSpace → one RAM-enabled AccessPoint**, on an existing AgenticFS filesystem (`StorageType=Agentic`).
 The CSI driver does not create or delete the filesystem in this mode.
+Retries recover the same volume with the same placement parameters; this is not a mechanism for selecting among cross-VPC access points or migrating an existing volume's network.

 Use the canonical StorageClass value `volumeAs: Agentic` (case-sensitive).
 The filesystem, AgenticSpace zone, VPC and vSwitch must be available to your